rensimlab/rensimlab.github.io/sim_details.md

 ## Stopping Redshifts
 We stop the simulations of the Rarepeak,
-Normal, and Void regions at z=(15, 12.5, 8), respectively,
-because of the high computational cost of the radiative transfer.
+Normal, and Void regions at approximately z=(15, 12, 8), respectively, because of the high computational cost of the radiative transfer once a substantial fraction of the volume becomes ionized.
 The Renaissance simulations were run on the Blue Waters system at NCSA.
 Each simulation used approximately eight million core-hours.